 Streaming adoration to God, out of the heart, becomes a lingering residue of proximity with God in our hearts throughout the day.
 These vigorous morning session are blended into our day, and we become relevant to a dying world.
 Moses' face was ablaze with the glory of God, having come from the mountain and the presence of God.
 He was also teaching me in His presence, making my life shine, a sort of Moses factor, and others were noticing!

 Scripture is telling us that abiding oneness is happening from the top down, but it goes deeper into whether you exercise your son-ship from the bottom up.
 (It's) all about advancing into the proximity of God.

 Just because one can cite Scripture that suggests that one is “in the spirit,” it does not follow that one really understands the nature of abiding “oneness.”
 Remember that most of our lives are lived in the vanity of our thoughts, which babble onward from daybreak to sunset, hardly visiting the divine places of the heart.
 For example, in John 10:3, 9 we read, “The sheep hear [the shepherd’s] voice ... [and they] will go in and out and find pasture.”
 If you are born again, you are not “unborn” so that you may go “out” again from relationship with Christ.
-By the blood of Jesus, the Breath God has saved and cleansed you, and you are not required by Jesus Christ’s words to go in and out of your cleansed condition.
+By the blood of Jesus, by the Breath of God we are saved and cleansed, and you are not required by Jesus Christ’s words to go in and out of your cleansed condition.
 Jesus suggests a deeper principle in this swinging gate parable.
-It has little to do with our thought life, the thinking process, This parable places us at the gates of prayer!
+It has little to do with our thought life, the thinking process.
+This parable places us at the gates of prayer!

 Today we have a choice to be either spiritually in or out of pasture, to be praying to God each and every

 morning!
-We choose to move into an abiding relationship from the bottom up - which is determined
+We must choose to move into an abiding relationship from the bottom up, which is determined

 by our willingness to go there.
 God’s relationship with us in Christ is ongoing from the top down.